mhightower83/Spi0Utils/README.md

 # SPI0 Flash Utilities

 An Arduino ESP8266 library that supports reclaiming the use of GPIO pins 9 and 10 on ESP8266 modules that expose access to those pins.
-You must build with SPI Flash Mode "DIO" or "DOUT".
+The build requires SPI Flash Mode "DIO" or "DOUT".

+I expect this solution to work for the ESP-12F Module and the NodeMCU 1.0 DEV board; however, it may depend on the SPI flash chip the module manufacturer selected.
+The few I have are working.
+I assume board vendors that expose GPIO pins 9 and 10 have made wise choices with their flash chip selection and allow the pin functions /WP and /HOLD to be disabled.
+I am cautiously optimistic about this solution.
+Confidence will only come with experience.

 Various operations were generalized and placed in `ModeDIO_ReclaimGPIOs.h`, `SpiFlashUtils.h`, and `SpiFlashUtilsQE.h`.
 This library extensively uses `experimental::SPI0Command` in the Arduino ESP8266 core, which allows our initialization code to stay out of IRAM.

+This library requires the Arduino ESP8266 GIT commit c2f136515a396be1101b261fe7b71e137aef0dce or the current GIT from Arduino ESP8266.
+Use Release 3.2.3 or better when it becomes available.

 Not all flash memory is compatible with this feature.
 When successful, the SPI flash memory will ignore the flash memory pins connected to GPIO9 and GPIO10.